Notifications

 -> outbox drains event after commit

--> listener sends notification
+-> listener queues a notification